-9.9.1 Causal agents:
+9.9.1 Causal agents

 Some 135 species of Ambrosia beetles (Coleoptera: Scolytinae) have been recorded from cacao (Bigger, 2012) almost all of which are capable of inflicting serious damage from invasion by phytopathogenic fungi into their feeding tunnels.
 Of greatest concern are Xylosandrus compactus (Eichhoff) (senior synonym of Xyleborus morstatti Hagedorn) because of its ubiquity and small size (female ca. 1.7 x 0.8 mm), and Xyleborus ferrugineus (Fabricius) (female ca. 2.7 x 0.9 mm) because of its symbiotic association with the fungus Ceratocystis cacaofunesta which causes wilting and dieback of branches, or even death of the whole tree, in South America and the Caribbean.
 Both species are known to attack healthy cacao.
-Eighteen fungal species have been identified associated with X. compactus; some are saprophytic while others such as Lasiodiplodia theobromae (syn.
-Botryodiplodia theobromae) and Fusarium decemcellulare (anamorph of Albonectria rigidiuscula) are phytopathogenic.
+Eighteen fungal species have been identified associated with X. compactus; some are saprophytic while others such as Lasiodiplodia (Botryodiplodia) theobromae (Pat.)
+Griffon & Mauble.) and Fusarium decencellulare Brick (are phytopathogenic.
 The status of both beetle species on cacao is summarised in detail by Entwistle (1972), although the scale markers he presents for Xylo. compactus are twice their actual size.